ericgarciaresearch/RAMeN/README.md

 When to adjust:

-Increase when confident reference databases are available and conservative assignments are preferred.
+Increase to 95-100, when confident reference databases are available and conservative assignments are preferred.

 --lca-qcov (default: 90)